cezarypiatek/cezarypiatek.github.io/src/content/post/why-click-with-selenium-so-hard.md

 scripts : ["//cdnjs.cloudflare.com/ajax/libs/highlight.js/9.12.0/highlight.min.js"]
 css : ["//cdnjs.cloudflare.com/ajax/libs/highlight.js/9.12.0/styles/default.min.css"]
 ---
-When I browse StackOverflow question tagged with selenium label, a lot of them are related to the problem of clicking on page elements.
+When I browse StackOverflow questions tagged with selenium label, a lot of them are related to the problem of clicking on page elements.
-It seems to be most trivial task, but cause a lot of problems.
+It seems to be one of the most trivial tasks, but can cause a lot of problems.
 Very often invoking Click() action on webelement ends with exceptions (there is a wide range of them).
 The main reason is that element on which we try to click is not in  "Interactable" state.
-There is a lot different factors that can cause that situation:
+There is a lot of different factors that can cause that situation:

 1. Element has zero dimension (width or height is equals to zero).
 2. Element is invisible (transparent or hidden).